Go to integrated search

 Can a Prenuptial Agreement Be Modified or Voided after Marriage?

-Once you marry, a prenuptial agreement can only be modified or voided by mutual written consent or by a court finding it was procured by fraud, duress, or material nondisclosure that was not cured before the marriage.
-Simply changing your mind or becoming unhappy with the agreement after marriage does not void it.
+Once you marry, a prenuptial agreement can only be modified or voided by mutual written consent, or by a court finding that it was procured by fraud, duress, or material nondisclosure that was not cured before the marriage.
+Simply becoming unhappy with the agreement does not void it.

-If circumstances change dramatically, you may negotiate a postnuptial agreement, but your spouse is under no obligation to agree.
-Courts will not rewrite an agreement based on changed circumstances unless you can show the original agreement was unconscionable when signed, which is a high bar requiring evidence of both procedural unfairness and substantive unfairness.
-This is why getting the prenuptial agreement right before marriage is so important.
+If circumstances change significantly, you may negotiate a postnuptial agreement, but your spouse is under no obligation to agree.
+Courts will not rewrite an agreement based on changed circumstances unless you demonstrate that the original was unconscionable when signed, a high bar that requires evidence of both procedural and substantive unfairness.
+This is why getting the agreement right from the start matters so much.

 21 May, 2026